When should your relative with dementia no longer be left alone? There are no easy answers, and the signs are not always clear.

 It’s hard to strike the right balance between being over-protective and ignoring signs that your relative is at increased risk.
 And, of course, family members don’t always agree about how much risk is tolerable.
 It can be helpful for families to talk occasionally together and assess how their relative is doing with each of these potential safety issues.

 If you see lots of red flags, it may be time to consider relocating your relative with memory loss to residential care.
-Our book Moving a Relative with Memory Loss: A Family Caregiver’s Guide can walk you through the process.
+Our book Moving a Relative and Other Transitions in Dementia Care can walk you through the process.